Your questions answered

 Laparoscopic (key hole) bitch spays.
 My vet says they do spays through key hole incisons anyway.
 How is your key hole surgery different?

 Traditional bitch spays involve making an incision in the muscles and putting hands within the abdomen to tear the ovarian ligament and remove the contents.
 This has been proven to be more painful, cause longer recovery times and be less safe due to poor ability to see within the abdomen in case of bleeding.
 Laparoscopic spays utilise two key hole incisions to use cameras and specialised tools, so hands never go in the abdomen and the muscle incision is significantly smaller meaning much less pain & rapid recovery to normal with fewer chances of post-op complications.
 Key hole camera surgery is the norm for humans so we feel it should be provided for your pets.
-We are the only practice on the Island to offer this service and one of few in the UK.

 How is a laparoscopic bitch spay different from a conventional bitch spay?